 Josh Simmons is a community strategist, open source advocate, and dusty foot philosopher.
-He works on the Google Open Source Programs Office (OSPO) Outreach Team and serves as volunteer CFO for Open Source Initiative (OSI).
-Josh coordinates open source communications across Google and helps run programs such as Google Summer of Code, all while traveling the world to promote free and open source software, inclusive community building, and teaching aspiring and junior developers how to learn by contributing to open source.
+He is a Senior Open Source Strategist at Salesforce and serves as volunteer CFO for Open Source Initiative (OSI).
+Previously an Open Source Program Manager at Google and Community Manager at O’Reilly Media, he is a frequent traveler promoting free and open source software, inclusive community building, and teaching aspiring and junior developers how to learn by contributing to open source.
 He worked as a freelance web developer, startup CEO, and volunteer community organizer in rural Sonoma County, California before finding his footing as a professional.

 Working with FOSS communities since the 1980’s, I’ve spoken at events including the first http://makerstown.eu/ with members of the EU Parliament, LinuxConfAU, FOSS Oman, GoOpen Arctic Forum, SIGCSE, OSCON, USENIX Women in Advanced Computing Summit, keynotes at CROSS, FOSSASIA 2014 and 2016, organized events including the 1st Open Source Track at GHC2010, and Science Foo Camp, produced with Nature, O’Reilly Media, and Digital Science 2007-2019 and am the creator of Education & Livelong Learning Foo Camp with O’Reilly Media, Sesame Workshop & Macmillan Learning.
 I’m currently on my 3rd term as a USENIX Board Member and am a co-organizer of the upcoming Sustain!
 Conference, and was a PC member for GHC 2018 Open Source Track, a Jury member for http://www.falling-walls.com/lab/about, and a judge for https://riskinnovation.asu.edu/scienceshowcase2017/ and the 2018 UNESCO Hackathon (https://sg18.sciencehack.asia/) in Singapore.